 - ½ teaspoon salt

 - 2 packets thick ramen noodles

 - 2 lime wedges

 - Make the stock.
-Rinse pork bones and chicken feet.
-Place in the instant pot and set to pressure cook on high for 10 minutes.
-Release the steam and strain the liquid.
+Rinse pork bones and chicken feet and place them in the instant pot.
+Cover the bones with water and set to pressure cook on high for 10 minutes.
+Release the steam and strain the bones.
 Rinse the bones with cold water and wash the instant pot.
 Place the bones back into the pot with the ginger, scallion ends, and garlic.
 Fill the pot with enough water to rise 2 inches above the ingredients.
 Set instant pot to pressure cook on high for 1 hour.

 - Release the pressure and open the instant pot.
 Stir the bones, breaking apart any that are soft enough to break.
 Continue to cook on high for 1 hour.
 Release the pressure and stir the bones again, trying to break down the bones.
 Repeat this for a total of 6 hours.
 Strain the stock, discarding the bones but keeping any chunks of meat that remains.

 - Make the tare.
 Combine all ingredients for the tare in a small saucepot and bring to a boil over medium heat.
 Reduce heat to low and simmer for 5 minutes.
 Strain, discarding ingredients.
 Let cool.

 - Heat a medium saucepot over medium-high heat.
 Add pork belly chunks and cook until browned, about 3 minutes.
 Add garlic, ginger, and flour, stirring to coat.
 If your pork belly is lean and the pot is too dry, add 2 tablespoon oil.